SECTION I. KEY BUSINESS AND HUMAN RIGHTS DOCUMENTS

 - Worst Forms of Child Labour Convention, 1999 (No. 182)

-- Promotional Framework for Occupational Safety and Health Convention, 2006 (No. 187
+- Promotional Framework for Occupational Safety and Health Convention, 2006 (No. 187)

 - CORE’s 2023 report on child labour in the supply chains of Canadian garment companies summarizes the CORE’s 2022 study to understand the measures taken by Canadian garment companies to strengthen respect for child rights and address the risk of child labour in their global operations and supply chains and the challenges faced by these companies.

-- On March 21, 2023, CORE published its Second Annual Report from April 1, 2021 to March 31, 2022, summarizing its major activities throughout the 2021/2022 reporting period.
+- On March 21, 2023, CORE published its Second Annual Report covering the period from April 1, 2021 to March 31, 2022, summarizing its major activities throughout that period.

 - Recent Canadian legislative developments related to international human rights norms include the following:

-- On May 11, 2023, Bill S-211, An Act to enact the Fighting Against Forced Labour and Child Labour in Supply Chains Act and to amend the Customs Tariff received Royal Assent and will come into force on January 1, 2024.
-The Act will be Canada’s first legislation aimed at preventing and reducing the risk of forced and child labour in supply chains.
-When in force, the Act will require applicable businesses to publicly report on the steps taken during the previous financial year to prevent and reduce the risk that forced or child labour is used at any step of the production of goods in Canada or elsewhere by the business or of goods imported into Canada by the business.
-In line with this development, the Deputy Prime Minister announced in a March 28, 2023 budget speech that the federal government intended to introduce broader human rights due diligence legislation by 2024, which would likely go beyond the reporting requirements in Bill S-211 and require companies to take steps to identify and remedy human rights issues in their supply chains.
+- On January 1, 2024, the Fighting Against Forced Labour and Child Labour in Supply Chains Act (Act) came into force.
+The Act is Canada’s first legislation aimed at preventing and reducing the risk of forced and child labour in supply chains.
+The Act requires certain entities to publicly report on the steps taken during the previous financial year to prevent and reduce the risk that forced or child labour is used at any step of the production of goods in Canada or elsewhere by the business or of goods imported into Canada by the business.
+The deadline to publicly report was May 31, 2024.
+The Act establishes an ongoing reporting obligation.
+Subsequent reports are due on or before May 31 of each year.

 - An Act respecting the United Nations Declaration on the Rights of Indigenous Peoples, which received Royal Assent in June 2021, and came into force on June 21, 2021.
 This enactment provides that the Government of Canada must take all measures necessary to ensure that the laws of Canada are consistent with the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).
 The Government must also prepare and implement an action plan to achieve the objectives of UNDRIP.

 - In March 2023, the federal government released its Interim Sustainable Jobs Plan for 2023-2025, setting out federal actions to create sustainable jobs while transitioning towards a clean energy economy.
-The interim plan for 2023-2025 sets an initial frame for the Sustainable Jobs Action Plans that will be released every five years starting in 2025 to guide efforts to support workers in this future economy.
+The interim plan for 2023-2025 sets an initial frame for the Sustainable Jobs Action Plans that will be released every five years starting in 2025 to guide efforts to support workers in the future economy.

 - the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) at the multilateral level;

-- Canada is currently negotiating additional bilateral FTAS, including but not limited to the following:
+- Canada is currently negotiating additional bilateral FTAs, including but not limited to the following:

 - The CBSA published Memorandum D9-1-6 setting out the applicable Customs Tariff provisions and guidelines regarding this import ban.